Considering Contractors To Enhance Your Workforce Forecasting Plan

 Posted on June 24, 2020 by Bailey Crumpton.
 Tagged: Resources for Entrepreneurs, For Clients

 Looking ahead and planning for an array of outcomes is an important risk management practice and opportunity for businesses.
 When it comes to workforce forecasting, the shift we’re currently going through is palpable.
-The future of work is going to change in terms of increased remote work, increased flexibility from companies, and a potential rise in contract workers.
+Companies are redefining globalization and dispersed teams, with an increasing interest in nearshore and global talent in general.

-We’re going over the pros of hiring contractors, and observations we’ve seen in the Denver tech market.
-If you’ve never thought about hiring contractors, this also explores how in some cases there can be room for contract hires as well as full time placements.
-Following a growing trend in tech, many employers like Google are exponentially hiring contractors, to save time and get the ball rolling on their business goals with greater flexibility.
+We’re going over the pros of hiring contractors, and observations we’ve seen in the tech market over the last two years.
+If you’ve never thought about hiring contractors, we'll also explore how there can be room for contract hires as well as full time placements.
+Employers like Google have been exponentially hiring contractors for years, to save time and get the ball rolling on their business goals with greater flexibility.

 Why Businesses Should Consider Contractors